michellevit/GR-Demo/README.md

 ## 6. Heroku - Troubleshooting <a name="heroku-troubleshooting"></a>
+- Reminders:
+  - After updating routes.rb file:
-- make sure to restart the Heroku server after modifying the routes.rb file
+    - Make sure to restart the Heroku server after modifying the routes.rb file
+  - If the frontend isn't working
+    - Check if the public folder has the index.html file (if not react build has failed)
 - Commands:
   - ERROR LOGS: heroku logs --tail -a gumroad-demo
   - MIGRATE: heroku run rake db:migrate -a gumroad-demo